 General

-The supplier shall assign clear responsibility for the implementation of the verification programme.
+The supplier shall identify those responsible for the implementation of the verification activities.

-The requirements for the test preparation and execution (including Test Readiness Review (TRR) and Post Test Review (PTR)) shall be as per ECSS-E-ST-10-03.
+<<deleted>>

 When nonconformity is detected during the verification process, a Nonconformance Report (NCR), in conformance with Annex A of ECSS-Q-ST-10-09, shall be raised and processed according to ECSS-Q-ST-20.

-The verification results shall be recorded by the supplier in reports for review by the Verification Control Board (VCB) through the VCD.
+The verification results shall be recorded by the supplier in verification reports and provided to the Verification Control Board (VCB) for review.

 Verification execution and reporting documentation

-Test report (TRPT)
+Test report

-The test report (TRPT) shall be submitted to the Verification Control Board (VCB) after the test completion, within the time frame agreed with the customer.
+The test report for each test verification task as identified in the VP or AIT Plan shall be submitted to the Verification Control Board (VCB) after the test completion, within the time frame agreed with the customer.

-The content of the Test report (TRPT) shall be in accordance with the DRD in Annex C.
+The supplier shall provide Test reports for the reviews in conformance with the DRD in Annex C.

-The supplier shall provide the Test reports (TRPT) for the reviews as agreed with the customer
+The supplier shall provide the Test reports for the reviews as agreed with the customer

-Guidelines are provided in Annex G.
+See ECSS-E-ST-10 Table A-1 for review deliverables.

-A Test report (TRPT) shall be provided for each Test verification task as identified in the VP or AITP.
+A Test report shall be provided for each Test verification task as identified in the VP or AIT Plan.

-Analysis report (ARPT)
+Analysis report

-The Analysis report (ARPT) shall be submitted to the Verification Control Board (VCB) after analysis completion, within the time frame agreed with the customer.
+The Analysis report for each analysis verification task identified in the VP shall be submitted to the Verification Control Board (VCB) after analysis completion, within the time frame agreed with the customer.

-The Analysis report (ARPT) shall be in conformance with the DRD in Annex Q of ECSS-E-ST-10.
+The supplier shall provide the Analysis report in conformance with the DRD in Annex Q of ECSS-E-ST-10.

-The supplier shall provide an Analysis report (ARPT) for the reviews as agreed with the customer
+The supplier shall provide an Analysis report for the reviews as agreed with the customer

-Guidelines are provided in Annex G.
+See ECSS-E-ST-10 Table A-1 for review deliverables.

-An Analysis report (APRT) shall be provided for each Analysis verification task identified in the VP.
+An Analysis report shall be provided for each Analysis verification task identified in the VP.

-Review-of-design report (RRPT)
+Review-of-design report

-The Review-of-design report (RRPT) shall be submitted to the Verification Control Board (VCB) after the Review-of-Design completion, within the time frame agreed with the customer.
+The Review-of-design report shall be submitted for each Review-of-design verification task identified in the VP to the Verification Control Board (VCB) after the Review-of-Design completion, within the time frame agreed with the customer.

-The Review-of-design report (RRPT) shall be in conformance with the DRD in Annex D.
+The supplier shall provide the Review-of-design report in conformance with the DRD in Annex D.

-The supplier shall provide a Review-of-design report (RRPT) for the reviews as agreed with the customer
+The supplier shall provide a Review-of-design for the reviews as agreed with the customer

-Guidelines are provided in Annex G.
+See ECSS-E-ST-10 Table A-1 for review deliverables.

-A Review-of-design report (RRPT) shall be provided for each Review-of-design verification task identified in the VP.
+A Review-of-design report shall be provided for each Review-of-design verification task identified in the VP.

-Inspection report (IRPT)
+Inspection report

-The Inspection report (IRPT) shall be submitted to the Verification Control Board (VCB) after the inspection completion, within the time frame agreed with the customer.
+The Inspection report shall be submitted for each Inspection verification task identified in the VP to the Verification Control Board (VCB) after the inspection completion, within the time frame agreed with the customer.

-The Inspection report (IRPT) shall be in conformance with the DRD in Annex E.
+The supplier shall provide the Inspection report in conformance with the DRD in Annex E.

-The supplier shall provide an Inspection report (IRPT) for the reviews as agreed with the customer
+The supplier shall provide an Inspection report for the reviews as agreed with the customer

-Guidelines are provided in Annex G.
+See ECSS-E-ST-10 Table A-1 for review deliverables.

-An Inspection report (IRPT) shall be provided for each Inspection verification task identified in the VP.
+An Inspection report shall be provided for each Inspection verification task identified in the VP.

-Verification report (VRPT)
+Verification report

-The supplier shall prepare a Verification report (VRPT) when more than one of the defined verification methods are utilized to verify a requirement or a specific set of requirements.
+The supplier shall prepare a Verification report when more than one of the defined verification methods are utilized to verify a requirement or a specific set of requirements.

-The Verification report (VRPT) shall be in conformance with the DRD in Annex F.
+The supplier shall provide the Verification report in conformance with the DRD in Annex F.

-The Verification report (VRPT) shall be submitted to the Verification Control Board (VCB) after the completion of the last contributing verification activities, within the time frame agreed with the customer.
+The Verification report shall be submitted to the Verification Control Board (VCB) after the completion of the last contributing verification activities, within the time frame agreed with the customer.

-The supplier shall provide a Verification report (VRPT) for the reviews as agreed with the customer
+The supplier shall provide a Verification report for the reviews as agreed with the customer

-Guidelines are provided in Annex G.
+See ECSS-E-ST-10 Table A-1 for review deliverables.

 Other verification execution and reporting Document

-The supplier shall provide the Test specifications (TSPE) for the reviews as agreed with the customer

-Guidelines are provided in Annex G.

-The Test specifications (TSPE) shall be in conformance with the DRD in Annex B of ECSS-E-ST-10-03.
+<<deleted>>

+<<deleted>>